 The American Red Cross Pet First Aid app puts veterinary advice for everyday emergencies in the palm of your hand.
 Get the app and be prepared to act when called upon.
-With videos, interactive quizzes and simple step-by-step advice it’s never been easier to know Pet First Aid.

 This all-inclusive app lets you monitor more than 35 different severe weather and emergency alerts, to help keep you and your loved ones safe.